shalzuth/LostArkLogger/README.md

 8. ???

 # WARNING
 This is not endorsed by Smilegate or AGS.
 Usage of this tool isn't defined by Smilegate or AGS.
 I do not save your data or log it unless you submit a bug report.
+Having said that, the .pcap generated can potentially contain sensitive information (specifically, a one-time use token)